-Is the language I am testing actually be used on the ballot?
+Is the language I am testing actually being used on the ballot?
 Many folks make the mistake of testing different language that never actually shows up on the actual ballot.
 This can be a fatal mistake.
 Even slight variations in ballot language can make a huge difference.
 When possible, be sure to test the actual ballot language as it will appear on the ballot.
 It’s okay to test different language related to your issue, but be sure that your polling actually informs and influences the final ballot measure language you end up using.

 What is my “hard support” number?
 Many campaigns make the mistake of going on the ballot by looking at the total support number, which is a big mistake.
 The number of people who show “hard support” (strong, definite supporters) is very different than the number of people who show “soft support” (lean towards supporting).
 Your hard support total should be at least 55%.
 If you can demonstrate that you have a substantial number of “hard supporters” than put your ballot measure or referendum on the ballot.

 What is my “soft support” number?
 The number of people who show “soft support” in many ballot measures is a reach goal.
 In theory, over the course of your ballot measure campaign, you would be able to persuade some of these voters to become hard “supporters.”
 However, the plan should not rely on soft supporters to win.
 Make sure you have the hard support numbers you need.